MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 The platform team should use the networking and governance requirements to place the subscription in the management group hierarchy.
 They should also review the subscription quota limits before creating the subscription.

 **Identify management group.** Management groups help you organize and govern subscriptions and workload deployments.
-Locate or create a management group that enforces the policies needed for that workload's classification and needs.
+Locate or create a management group that enforces the policies needed for the classification and need of each workload.

 **Build flexible automation.** Your automation should be flexible enough (1) to deploy one workload to multiple subscriptions and (2) adapt to subscription service limits.

-*Multi-tenant workloads:* Some workloads need to span several subscriptions.
+*One workload to many subscriptions:* Some workloads need to span several subscriptions.
 For example, workloads that use a storage account per Azure Active Directory tenant often use dozens of subscriptions.

 *Subscription service limits:* An enterprise with several thousand subscriptions should have automation that can deploy to old subscription or co-locate workloads in a subscription to avoid the limits.
 The ideal use cases for subscription reuse are developer sandboxes, training environments, or software-as-a-service (SaaS) providers using one subscription per customer.
 MCA customers nearing 5,000 active subscriptions should consider subscription reuse.
 EA customers, should reuse subscription when nearing 5,000 active and cancelled subscriptions.